mastodon/mastodon/docs/Running-Mastodon/Production-guide.md

 Then `sudo systemctl restart nginx` and navigate to https://YOUR_DOMAIN/netdata to see realtime monitoring data.

+## Updating Your SSL Certificate
+Remember above when we set up our LetsEncrypt certificate using a standalone server?
+In three months, when it tries to auto-renew that certificate, it's going to fail because we now have something else listening on those ports. (namely, nginx and our mastodon app).

+So technically your certificate is fine - it will work for three months.
+But if you want it to auto-renew (and, like, you do) then once everything is working go ahead and re-run `certbot certonly`.
+This time, choose option (1) (Place files in webroot directory (webroot)).
+It'll tell you that your cert isn't close to expiration, and ask you if you're sure - say yes.
+Enter a new webroot (press `1` again when prompted) and when it asks for the path, give it `/home/users/mastodon/live/public` (or whatever your equivalent path is).
+This will allow the whole thing to re-run and verify your mastodon instance.

 ## Things to look out for when upgrading Mastodon